stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 began to arrange for those odd travels, and special courses at American and European universities, which evoked so much comment during the next few years.
 I did not at any time suffer from a lack of learned contacts, for my case had a mild celebrity among the psychologists of the period.
-I was lectured upon as a typical example of secondary personality&mdash;even though I seemed to puzzle the lecturers now and then with some bizarre symptom or some queer trace of carefully veiled mockery.
+I was lectured upon as a typical example of secondary personality--even though I seemed to puzzle the lecturers now and then with some bizarre symptom or some queer trace of carefully veiled mockery.